 This guide provides ENGLISH 101/E students information and strategies for accessing primary and secondary sources in order to effectively research a work of short or novel length fiction.
 Ideally, this guide is used as a companion to the in-person ENGLISH 101/E library orientation taught by a library faculty member.

 Students come to a writing task with a wide range of library research experience.
 For some, this is your first research paper at Citrus, this may even be your first college class.
 For others the research process may be familiar, but our library resources and search strategies may be new to you.
 Please contact a librarian if you need assistance with your research paper or with using this guide.
 Here are some tips for Literary Theory and Schools of Criticism (from Purdue's OWL)

-Fall 2020: The physical library collection is unavailable during the campus closure.
-Most physical reserve textbooks are unavailable in an e-book format.
+Spring 2021: The physical library collection is unavailable during the campus closure.
+Most physical reserve textbooks are unavailable in an e-book format, but some are.
 Contact the Owl Bookshop or Download the Citrus College Mobile App to buy/sell textbooks.

 Text: (626) 600-2153